qontak-dev/support/_docs/crm/Task/tasks-tampilan-tasks-pada-mobile-iphone.md

 ---
 tags: []
 title: 'Task – Tampilan Tasks pada Mobile '
-subtitle: This document covers the tasks view of the CRM feature
+subtitle: This document covers the tasks view of the CRM feature in mobile apps
 author: hariyati suarni nurindah

 ---